 Lean gains or muscle building?

-The same goes with the concept of lean gains.
+This is also true with the concept of lean gains.
 The better approach is the 2- to 3-meal-a-day eat window.
 Your body will get more out of this eating pattern.
-Again, the OMAD diet is not off limits, but it might not deliver the best results in the period of time you want to see them.
+Again, the OMAD diet is not off limits, but it might not deliver the best results for the period of time you want to see them.

 What are your goals?

 For those who are trying to bulk up or make some lean gains for the summer season, you might not benefit as much on the OMAD diet.
 Someone simply trying to shed weight will find it more beneficial.

 You might want to give the OMAD diet a try for a period of time and see how your body is going to react to it.

 It is not a diet everyone can follow, and in some instances, you are not going to see the results you want to see.
 If this is the case, you can try mixing things up.
 You could approach your meal choices differently.

 The Omad diet is certainly an easy to follow and simple approach that completely changed my life and I encourage you to give it a try.